niwciu/LCD_HD44780/ReadMe.md

                 &emsp; &emsp;&emsp; &emsp;ON - when buffering of LCD is planned to be use in project<br>
                 &emsp; &emsp;&emsp; &emsp;OFF - when buffering of LCD is NOT planned to be use in project<br>

-3. Specify which procedures from to library you would like to compile and use in your project.<br>
+3. Specify which procedures from to library you would like to compile and use in your project.

-      To do this, Edit defines in section: <br>
+      To do this, Edit defines in section:

     ```C
     /********************************  LCD LIBRARY COMPILATION SETTINGS ************************
     *      Setting USE_(procedure name) to: